 ** Editor’s note: Always do your due diligence and be fully aware of your state & local laws **

-Lou Gimbutis, owner of Property Solutions, LLC, www.soldcarolina.com, has been buying and selling houses full-time since 2004, first in Michigan, then after moving to NC in 2007.
-He serves as Director of Education for the Metrolina Real Estate Investor’s Association.
+Lou Gimbutis, owner of Property Solutions, LLC, www.sellquicknc.com, has been buying and selling houses full-time since 2004, first in Michigan, then after moving to NC in 2007.
+He is a member of the Metrolina Real Estate Investor’s Association.